percona/grafana-dashboards/CONTRIBUTING.md

 Our experts must verify all contributions from contributors.

-We'd love it if you could contribute:
- * New dashboard or improve existing ones.
+We'd love it if you could contribute new dashboard or improve existing ones.
- * Add descriptions (tooltips) for charts or improve existing ones.

 We can help you, more information on the [link](https://www.percona.com/community/contributions/pmm)